 - Slasher Smile: Displayed this when Naruto met him for the first time.
 Technically, every time he smiles or shows he's amused so much that you can't even tell whether he is feeling murderously giddy or is actually ready to cooperate.

-- Took a Level in Kindness: Towards Naruto.
-Best shown to Kurama first and last appearances.
-In Kurama first appearance, Kurama tried to kill Naruto, compared to when Kurama was sealed, he told Gaara a way to save Naruto.
+- Towards Naruto, best shown in Kurama's first and last appearances.
+In his first appearance, Kurama tried to kill Naruto, compared to when Kurama was sealed, he told Gaara a way to save Naruto.

 - Troll: After his Heel-Face Turn, chapter 609 for the best example-he's grinning at Naruto while he explains what he really did when Naruto thought he sacrificed Kakashi by throwing him at Tobi.